5 Bright Color Interior Design Ideas to Energize Your Home

 The trick to using bright color well is having a plan.
 Start by looking around your home.
 What colors are already there?
 What do you want to keep?
 Then, build from that.
 It’s all about finding the perfect balance in your home’s color palette.

-The color wheel is a helpful tool here.
+The color wheel is your best friend here.

 • Complementary colors are opposite each other.
-They bring contrast and a bit of drama.
+They bring contrast and a bit of drama – think deep teal paired with burnt orange.

-• Analogous colors sit next to each other.
-They’re softer and more blended.
+• Analogous colors sit next to each other, like yellow, yellow-green, and green.
+They feel softer and more blended, creating seamless harmony.

 Incorporating Bold Accents